DigitaleDeltaOrg/dd-eco-api-specs/docs/index.md

 <a name="PagingLogic"></a>
 ### Initialisation
 <a name="PagingLogicInitialisation"></a>
-The minimum page&gt; is 1.
+The minimum &lt;page&gt; is 1.
-The provider specifies minimum, maximum and default pagesize&gt;.
+The provider specifies minimum, maximum and default &lt;pagesize&gt;.
-If pagesize&gt; is not specified, pagesize&gt; is the provider-specified default page size.
+If &lt;pagesize&gt; is not specified, &lt;pagesize&gt; is the provider-specified default page size.
-If page&gt; is not specified, page&gt; is assumed to be 1.
+If &lt;page&gt; is not specified, page&gt; is assumed to be 1.

 ### Paging process
 <a name="PagingLogicPagingProcess"></a>